markhorgan/click-thru-prototype/README.md

 ### Retina Images

 By default it will show 2x images for high pixel density screens.
-To turn this off select `Retina Images Setting` and re-export the page.
+To turn this off uncheck `Export retina images` in Settings and re-export the page.